-The Fund may also invest in investment grade debt securities.
-Investment grade debt securities are securities of medium- to high-quality that are rated Baal or higher by Moody's, BBB- or higher by S&P or within one of the four highest ratings classes of another rating agency or, if unrated, are determined by the Adviser to be of comparable quality.
+While the Fund intends to focus its investments in below investment grade securities, i.e., it will normally invest the majority of its assets in those investments, it maintains the flexibility to invest up to 50% of its total assets in investment grade securities, to take advantage of market and value opportunities.
+Investment grade debt securities are securities of medium to high quality that are rated Baa3 or higher by Moody's, BBB- or higher by S&P or within one of the four highest ratings classes of another rating agency or, if unrated, are determined by the Adviser to be of comparable quality.